Using a Cooking or Meat Thermometer

 REMEMBER: After each use, wash the stem of the thermometer thoroughly in hot, soapy water.

-Testing a Cooking or Meat Thermometer
+How To Test a Cooking Thermometer

 The easiest way to check the accuracy of a food thermometer:

-Calibrating a Cooking or Meat Thermometer
+How To Calibrate a Cooking Thermometer

-Thermapen Thermometer - Remove back label which covers the two calibration adjustment screws.
+ThermoWorks Thermapen Thermometer – Remove back label which covers the two calibration adjustment screws.
 Place tip of the probe in ice water (being careful not to let the probe tip touch the container) and adjusted the “Zero” screw (on the right) until the temperature reads 32 degrees.
 Repeat the same test, this time using boiling water and adjusting the “Span” screw (on the left) until the thermometer read 212 degrees.
-(You’ll need to adjust for the fact that the boiling temperature of water drops 1 degree for every 500-foot increase in elevation above sea level.)
+(You will need to adjust for the fact that the boiling temperature of water drops 1 degree for every 500-foot increase in elevation above sea level.)

 Dial-Face Thermometer - Just immerse the thermometer in a slurry of ice water (boiling temperature calibration is not necessary), being careful not to touch the container and, using a pair of needle-nose pliers, adjust the screw on the underside of the dial face until it reads 32 degrees.